aplauche/Better-Custom-Classes-for-Gutenberg/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Patch fatal bug in block editor for non-admins

 = 0.2.0 =
 * Overhaul class library management screen to be React powered instead of settings API
 * Convert to using TokenList for management